 To Annuitize or Not to Annuitize?

-The process to do so is called annuitization.
+Annuitization is a decision to convert your retirement account into guaranteed monthly payments.
 The decision to annuitize is final and cannot be reversed.

 - The ability to pass the total retirement account balance to spouse and children.